bluedragonz/bad-bot-blocker/README.md

 in Russian or Chinese, you probably won't get any traffic from them.
 They mostly just waste bandwidth and consume resources.

-Many of the rules look harmless or perfectly legitimate such as, "^Java" but it's actually one of the most malicious useragents to allow on your website.
-These bots don't have your best interest in mind.
+Bots frequently try to make themselves look like other software by disguising their useragent.
+Many of the rules look harmless or perfectly legitimate such as, "^Java" but it's actually one of the most potentially dangerous useragents.